pjv/nostrtium/readme.txt

 = 0.7.0 =
 * Allow auto posting excerpt, permalink, or both on publication of wp post.
+* NOTE: This update requires you to re-enter your private key on the nostrtium settings page.
+This is a one-time occurrence.

 = 0.6.1 =
 * Initial public release